Geek4IT/Geek4IT.github.io/_posts/2014-3-2-Don't-Make-Me-Think.md

 ###Chapter 5 Omit needless words

-###Chapter 6 Street signs and BreadcrumbsChapter
+###Chapter 6 Street signs and Breadcrumbs

-###7 The first step in recovery is admitting the Home page is beyond your controlChapter
+###Chapter 7 The first step in recovery is admitting the Home page is beyond your control

-###8 "The Farmer and the Cowman Should Be Friends"
+###Chapter 8 "The Farmer and the Cowman Should Be Friends"

 ###Chapter 9 Usability testing on 10 cents a day